maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 tags: ['Architecture']
 ---

-First time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprise.
+The first time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprised.
 Because, when I type an **Else expression, it raises an error** which it said: _"An if expression with an else branch is never necessary"_.
 What the f\*\*\*, I have never seen something like this before.

-Indeed, this principle came from Jeff BAY in **Object Calisthenics**, an exercise-chapter from the **The ThoughWorks Anthology** (written by many well-known programmers like Martin FOWLER).
-In this chapter, Jeff BAY define 9 rules to write better software. _Avoid else expression_ is one of them.
+Indeed, this principle came from Jeff BAY in **Object Calisthenics**, an exercise-chapter from **The ThoughWorks Anthology** (written by many well-known programmers like Martin FOWLER).
+In this chapter, Jeff BAY defined 9 rules for writing better software. _"Avoid else expression"_ is one of them.

-> Whaaaaaaaaaaaaaaaaaaaaaaaaaaaaaat?!
-> — **one of my colleague** when I say 'Else is unnecessary'
+Let's see how we can write code without the traditional "else".

 ## Solution 1: reorder your code